The,Supreme,Court,Of,America,In,Washington,Dc

 next arrow

-Do you Need Assistance with the PERM Process?
+Do you Need Assistance with the Alien Registration Process?

 The skilled team at Cohen, Tucker + Ades law firm has been helping immigrants live, work, and thrive in the United States for over 40 years.
-We provide corporate solutions for companies seeking to fill valuable roles with the best and brightest minds in their industries worldwide.
-Contact us for a consultation if you need assistance with a PERM case.
+Contact us for a consultation if you need assistance with your immigration matter.

 CORPORATE SOLUTIONS